 36. Valley View, CA

-We’re not done with Yosemite yet!
+We’re not done with Yosemite National Park yet!
 Our other favorite place to take photos in Yosemite is close to Tunnel View and it even faces the same direction.
 However, the Valley View vista is at ground level so the towering granite domes and walls look more imposing.
 And you have the Merced River in the immediate foreground, which makes for sensational photography.
 Which is your favorite view?

 37. Watkins Glen, NY

-We’ve hiked the Watkins Glen State Park gorge trail at least 10 times.
+We’ve hiked the Watkins Glen State Park Gorge Trail at least 10 times.
 But we’ll never forget the first time we saw the immensely beautiful scene at Rainbow Falls, which looks like something you’d see in a Lord of the Rings movie (think Rivendell).
 If you like taking long exposures with water, you’re going to love Watkins Glen.

 38. Woodstock, VT

 Vermont is filled with quaint towns, covered bridges, rural farms and far too many delicious foods to taste.
 In the fall foliage season, all of these things are amplified and places like Woodstock explode with tourists.
-For us, Woodstock is the quintessential New England town and it’s arguably the most photogenic.
+For us, Woodstock Vermont is the quintessential New England town and it’s arguably the most photogenic.
 So grab your camera and get out exploring the area!

 39. Yellowstone, WY